Armawebtron/Armawebtron/README.md

 game modes are playable without too much hassle.
 Some are even included and selectable as presets.

+Oh, and since it runs in a browser and offers very basic touchscreen capability, it will run on a mobile device, provided it has a halfway modern browser.
+More work is planned to improve in this area.

 Unfortunately, due to limitations of what browsers allow, Armawebtron within a web browser can NOT directly connect to an Armagetron server.